acoshift/gke-preemptible-killer/README.md

 ### Create a Google Service Account

-In order to have the estafette-gke-preemptible-killer instance delete nodes, create a service account and give the _compute.instances.delete_ permissions.
+In order to have the gke-preemptible-killer instance delete nodes, create a service account and give the _compute.instances.delete_ permissions.

 You can either create the service account and associate the role using the